menu

 Cons:

-• You typically have to plan your trip months in advance, which means you can’t plan spontaneous trips to these national parks (although you can always try your luck at getting a last-minute reservations or tickets where applicable).
+• National parks requiring reservations means you typically have to plan your trip months in advance, which means you can’t plan spontaneous trips to these national parks (although you can always try your luck at getting a last-minute reservations or tickets where applicable).
 This mainly impacts locals who recreate in the parks frequently.

 • You have to pay an extra fee.
 National park vacations are becoming increasingly expensive, and while the additional reservation fees are minimal, getting nickel and dimed can add up over time.
 Plus the fees don’t even go back to the national parks or the National Park Service!